5 Powerful Steps to Meditate on the Word of God

 Beareth all things, believeth all things, hopeth all things, endureth all things.

-Listen to the words.
-Meditate upon the meaning behind the verse.
+Listen to the words as they leave your lips.
+Meditate upon the meaning behind each verse.
 What is the Holy Spirit trying to draw your attention to today?
-Take focus and understand that you are paying attention to your connection with God.
+Perhaps He is highlighting an area of your life where you need to extend more patience, or perhaps He is reminding you of His unfailing love for you.
+Take focus and understand that you are actively strengthening your connection with God.
 He is the guide, and He will reveal things to you in due time.
+If you'd like to explore more passages about the depth of God's love, our collection of Bible verses about God's love is a wonderful place to start.

-Being in obedience to God is an act of love.
-It shows to Him that you have received what He has revealed, spoken, or done for you while you were meditating upon His words.
-Ask Him for help by giving you the power of the Holy Spirit.
+The final step in meditating on the Word of God is perhaps the most important: obedience.
+Being obedient to God is an act of love.
+It shows Him that you have truly received what He has revealed, spoken, or done for you while you were meditating upon His words.

-You can continue to use these steps over and over again throughout your day.
-Don't be afraid to read the Bible and reflect on what He's trying to tell you today.
-Continue to receive from God.
+You can continue to use these five steps over and over again throughout your day.
+Don't be afraid to return to the Bible and reflect on what God is trying to tell you today.
+Continue to receive from God with an open and expectant heart.
 He has a plan for your life today and every day.

 God bless!